Making a complaint about a councillor

 If you are unhappy with the outcome of your complaint you can contact the Local Government and Social Care Ombudsman.

-The Ombudsman does not offer a right of appeal against the Council's decision but can consider if there was any fault in the way the Monitoring Officer or Standards Committee considered the complaint.
+The Ombudsman does not offer a right of appeal against the Council's decision.
+However, they can consider if there was any fault in the way the Monitoring Officer or Standards Committee handled the complaint.